geefr/vsgvr/readme.md

 monado-service
 ```

-### Android Phone / Tablet
+### Android Phone / Tablet (Monado)

-TODO: Currently vsgvr can be built for Android against the generic OpenXR loader - In theory this means it will work against Monado running on a phone/tablet.
-This is however unverified, if you know how to install Monado on a phone, or otherwise have a functional OpenXR runtime on your phone please get in touch.
+Monado can also run on Android devices, providing a basic HMD-like display.
+I haven't tested this approach extensively, but it should be usable on most phones / tablets.

+For more information see `examples/android-monado`.

-## Compilation
+## VSGVR Compilation

 Required:
 * cmake > 3.14
 * vulkan sdk
 * VulkanSceneGraph
 * The OpenXR loader - From a variety of sources
-  * OPENXR\_GENERIC - The generic OpenXR loader, included as a git submodule at deps/openxr
+  * (default) OPENXR\_GENERIC - The generic OpenXR loader, included as a git submodule at deps/openxr
+  * OPENXR\_SYSTEM - The generic OpenXR loader, from system packages
   * OPENXR\_OCULUS\_MOBILE - The Oculus mobile SDK, available from https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/
+    * This loader is required when building for Oculus / Meta headsets - The generic OpenXR loader is non-functional on these devices

 ```sh
 # Ensure submodules are available